rubberduck-ai/rubberduck-vscode/README.md

 ### Custom Conversations

 You can define your own conversation templates.
-See the [Rubberduck Conversation Template docs](https://github.com/rubberduck-ai/rubberduck-vscode/blob/main/doc/rubberduck-conversation-templates.md) for more information.
+See the [Rubberduck Template docs](https://github.com/rubberduck-ai/rubberduck-vscode/blob/main/doc/rubberduck-templates.md) for more information.

 Here is an example of a [drunken pirate describing your code](https://github.com/rubberduck-ai/rubberduck-vscode/blob/main/template/fun/drunken-pirate.rdt.md):